Robust Queueing for Single-Server Queues with Abandonment: A First Robust Queueing Algorithm

 \subsection{Calibration of the parameter \texorpdfstring{$b$}{b}}

 We now discuss calibration of the robustness parameter $b$.
 We follow a procedure similar to \citet{whitt2019time}: we select $b$ by matching the heavy-traffic limits of the RQ approximation in Theorem~\ref{Thm:RQ_HT} with the corresponding heavy-traffic limits of the original system in Theorem~\ref{Thm:HT_exact}, specialized to the $M/M/1{+}GI$ model.
-In view of Corollary~\ref{Cor:RQ_UL}, the underloaded regime is already correctly captured by the RQ solution with $b=\sqrt{2}$.
 Moreover, Part~(3) of Theorem~\ref{Thm:RQ_HT} shows that the steady-state RQ solution matches the exact leading-order constant in the overloaded heavy-traffic regime, irrespective of the choice of $b$.
 Consequently, we work in the critically-loaded scaling $\gamma=h$ with $c \triangleq \alpha^{-h}(\rho-1)$.

 Throughout this subsection we set $\mu=1$.
 For an $M/M/1$ input, the long-run index of dispersion for work satisfies $c_x^2=I_w(\infty)=2$.
-Matching the limiting constants in \eqref{eq:RQ_HT_equation} and \eqref{eq:HT_exact} by setting $\hat Z_{\mathrm{RQ}_1,b}=\psi$ therefore yields
+Matching the limiting constants in \eqref{eq:RQ_HT_equation} and \eqref{eq:HT_exact} by setting $\hat Z_{\mathrm{RQ}_1,b}=z_{\mathrm{HT}}$ therefore yields

-where $\psi=\psi(c;k,F^{(k)}(0))$ is the constant defined in \eqref{eq:HT_exact} with $\gamma=h$ and $\mu=1$.
+where $z_{\mathrm{HT}}$ is the constant defined in \eqref{eq:HT_exact} with $\gamma=h$ and $\mu=1$.

-The next lemma shows that this calibration automatically recovers the classical underloaded calibration $b=\sqrt{2}$ as a limiting case.
+The next lemma shows that this calibration automatically recovers the classical underloaded calibration $b=\sqrt{2}$ as a limiting case; see \cite{whitt2018using}.

 \begin{lemma} For any $k\ge 1$ and $F^{(k)}(0)>0$, we have $\lim_{c\to -\infty} b(c) = \sqrt{2}$. \end{lemma}